suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 * All Dependencies must be validated prior to loading.

-Steps 1 and 4 are added to the expected installation workflow of a Recipient:
+Steps 3 and 5 are added to the expected installation workflow of a Recipient:

-1. Verify Delegation Chains.
+1. Verify the signature of the Manifest.
-2. Verify the signature of the Manifest.
+2. Verify the applicability of the Manifest.
-3. Verify the applicability of the Manifest.
+3. Resolve Dependencies.
-4. Resolve Dependencies.
+4. Fetch Payload(s).
-5. Fetch Payload(s).
+5. Verify Candidate.
 6. Install Payload(s).

 In addition, when multiple Manifests are used for an Update, each Manifest's steps occur in a lockstep fashion; all Manifests have Dependency resolution performed before any Manifest performs a Payload fetch, etc.